DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 Iteratively execute step 2 and step 3, you can do as many task 1 experiments as you can afford.
 At the same time, the best point (with largest response value) can be selected from task 1 experiment file, e.g. , `./data/experiment_points_task1_gp.tsv`.

 ### task 2:

+In task 2, three optimizing hyper parameter methods have been prepared, STBO (Shape Transfer Bayesian Optimization), BCBO (Biases  Corrected Bayesian Optimization) and EI from best point.
+Among these three methods, EI from best point is exactly the same as EI used in task 1, only the initial points differ (EI in task 2 starts from best point selected in task 1).
+In addition, not only STBO and BCBO start from best point in task 1, these two methods transfer surrogate model knowledge from task 1 to task 2.

+* step 1: add initial experiment points

+  Although any initial experiment points can be used in task 2, it is recommended that starts from best point in task 1.
+Add the intial experiment points and corresponding responses into task 2 files, e.g., `./experiment_points_task2_STBO.tsv`, `./experiment_points_task2_BCBO.tsv` and `./experiment_points_task2_gp.tsv` .
+The format should be exactly the same as in task 1 file.
+* step 2: run `./main.py` with `task=2`

+  Let variable `task = 2` in `./main.py` script, then you can get the next experiment point for your task 2 after run `./main.py`.
+Note that, different method is going to give different next point for your task 2 experiment.
+* step 3: run task 2

+  For each next experiment point selected by these 3 methods, get the task 2 response, add the new experiment points and their responses into corresponding files created in step 1, e.g. , `./experiment_points_task2_STBO.tsv`, `./experiment_points_task2_BCBO.tsv` and `./experiment_points_task2_gp.tsv` .

+Iteratively execute step 2 and step 3, you can run as many task 2 experiments as you can afford.
+Finally, the best point (with largest response value) can be selected from task 2 experiment files, which should be your optimized hyperparameters in task 2.

+### Less task 2 experiment

+In the above task 2 section, three transfer Bayesian optimization methods have been utilized.
+If you only want to use some of the three methods, just run task 2 on the next point selected by this method and only update the corresponding task 2 file.

 ## Simulation Instruction